abasith/sample_app/README.md

  - [Recognize Custom Celebrities](https://github.com/darwaishx/celebrity-recognition/tree/master/2-recognize-custom-celebrities)

 ## Deploy Solution
-In this step we will deploy the solution using CloudFormation template.
+In this section we will deploy the solution using CloudFormation template.
 This CloudFormation template will perform following actions:

 - Create and deploy REST APIs using AWS API Gateway.
 It will provide public endpoints to accept request from Client.
 - Create Lambda function to interface with AWS Rekognition to recognize mainstream and custom celebrities.